SiaCodes30/ML-Classification-Projects/README.md

 * **Libraries:** Pandas, NumPy, Scikit-Learn, Matplotlib, Seaborn

 ## 🤝 Let's Connect!
 If you have a data classification or web scraping project, I am ready to help.
-Feel free to send me a Direct Message on Discord!  (discord username:siacodes)
+Feel free to send me a Direct Message on Discord!  (discord username:x_siawash_x)